You are here

 You may need to take one or more of the following steps.
 You do not need to do them in this order.

 Tell them, “What you are doing is illegal.
 I will have to call the police or call the court if you do not let me back in or turn my utilities back on right away.”
-See Utilities

-Call the Police
+Call the police

 If you cannot resolve the problem directly with your landlord, call the police and report what your landlord did.

-• Many police will tell your landlord that locking you out without a court order is against the law and your landlord has to let you back in.
+A few words from a police officer may be enough to convince your landlord to stop the illegal activity.
+Many police will tell your landlord that locking you out without a court order is against the law and your landlord has to let you back in.

-Call the Court
+Call the court

 You can also use MassAccess's interactive interview to fill out the form to ask the court for a Temporary Restraining Order.
 Answer questions on your phone or computer, sign the form, review it and send it to the court.

-File a complaint with the Attorney General's Office if:
+Contact the Attorney General's Office